Modified string method for finding minimum energy path: Illustrative Examples

 Fig. $\ref{AdatomDiffusion512}$ shows the converged MEP (force norm less than 10$^{-3}$ eV/$\rm\AA$) as a function of the length of the path in the multidimensional configuration space.
-The MEP is obtained by performing full constrained conjugated gradient relaxation on each intermediate image along the path.
-The red curve corresponds to the converged MEP with intermediate images evenly distributed (now shown in the figure) along the path.
-The blue circles denote an intermediate path without reparameterization.
-The intermediate images in this case cluster around each other.
+The MEP is obtained by performing constrained conjugated gradient minimization on each intermediate configuration.
+The red curve corresponds to the converged MEP with intermediate configurations evenly distributed (now shown in the figure) along the path.
+The blue circles denote an intermediate path without reparametrization.
+The intermediate structures in this case cluster around each other.
 As shown in the figure, the ad-atom in hcp site is not the lowest energy, the structure with ad-atom occupying the fcc hollow site has lower energy ($\sim$0.004 eV).
 The diffusion barrier from hcp hollow site to fcc hollow site is 0.036 eV.
 Similarly, the diffusion barrier from fcc to hcp hollow site is about 0.04 eV.
 The results shown are without any mixing scheme to update the image positions, i.e. $\lambda$ = 1.

-In earlier versions of the string method, the presence of reparameterization is necessary to stabilize the algorithm.
-However, in this optimization-based string method, the reparameterization scheme only provides the flexibility of distributing the intermediate images along the path according to a certain prescribed weight such as length or energy.$\cite{ERV07}$ Details of an efficient way to implement the reparameterization are presented elsewhere.$\cite{ERV07}$ In the NEB method, this is usually performed by having a spring force tangent to the string.
-However, when the MEP is very rough, as in case of movement of atomically sharp crack tips on (111) cleavage planes in Si, using a scheme of tangent forces to keep the path smooth may not be a good idea.$\cite{ZhuLY04}$